MangaManagerORG/Manga-Manager/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=ThePromidius_Manga-Manager&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=ThePromidius_Manga-Manager)
 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=ThePromidius_Manga-Manager&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=ThePromidius_Manga-Manager)

-## Min required version: Python 3.9
+# NOTE: REWORK - STAY TUNED!

 Manga Manager is currently being reworked.
 Little features will be added to the current codebase.
 Only fixes and easy additions.
+Expected release is expected is february 2023.

-Stay tuned in the discord channel.
-You can try it out by pulling and running in your IDE after adding the folder to the PATH
+Stay tuned in the [Kavita discord channel](https://discord.gg/kavita-821879810934439936).
+You can also try it out by pulling and running in your IDE after adding the folder to the PATH
 <br> Branch: `rework/master´

+## Min required version: Python 3.9

 ## What is Manga Manager